fhuanming/fhuanming.github.io/_posts/2025-07-26-gravity-shoot.md

 ---
-title: Gravity Shoot
+title: Gravity Shoot - Physics Game for Apple Watch
 date: 2025-07-26 16:00:00
 tags: Apple
 ---

-# Gravity Shoot - Physics Game for Apple Watch

-## App Store Description

 **Master precision shooting on your wrist—Twist the Digital Crown to bend gravity and guide your shot.
 One twist, one chance, endless satisfaction.
 Are you ready to defy the impossible?**